kevinfjiang/FuncNotify/READMEPYPI.md

 ```$ FuncNotify sleep 5 --kwargs NotifyMethod=Text multi_target="[{'NotifyMethod': 'Print', 'verbose': True}, {'phone': '8001234567'}]"```

-Anything after `--kwargs` with an equal sign will automatically be parsesd as a key word argument for FuncNotify.
+Anything after `--kwargs` with an equal sign will automatically be parsed as a key-word argument for FuncNotify.
 The remainder without `=` will be executed.
 Wrap lists, dicts, and tuples in `"` so they get read properly.
 This allows you to time any script.

 ### **Demo:**
 ```$ pip install FuncNotify```

 ```$ FuncNotify sleep 5 --kwargs NotifyMethod=Print```

 To expand, create a `.env` file and a twilio account according to these [instructions](https://www.twilio.com/docs/sms/quickstart/python) (it's free!).
-Instead of hard coding variables or exporting them to your env, jusst put them in the twilio alerts section of your `.env`, skp installing twilio as it's already installed.
+Instead of hard coding variables or exporting them to your env, just put them in the twilio alerts section of your `.env`, skip installing twilio as it's already installed.
 Then try:

 ```$ FuncNotify sleep 5 --kwargs NotifyMethod=Text```